Marine Navigation Bill [HL]

 Harbour Authorities

-The bill amends the Harbours Act 1964, granting designated harbour authorities the power to issue directions regarding ship movement, mooring, equipment, and manning within their harbours.
-It also introduces a process for harbour closure orders, allowing the cessation of harbour maintenance when no longer commercially viable or necessary.
+The bill amends the Harbours Act 1964, giving designated harbour authorities the power to issue directions regarding ship movements, mooring, equipment, and manning within their harbours.
+It also introduces a process for the closure of harbours that are no longer commercially viable or necessary.

 General Lighthouse Authorities

-Amendments to the Merchant Shipping Act 1995 allow general lighthouse authorities to enter into commercial agreements (hire and service agreements) with the consent of the Secretary of State, provided these do not jeopardize their primary functions.
+Amendments to the Merchant Shipping Act 1995 allow general lighthouse authorities to enter into commercial agreements for the use of their assets and the provision of services, subject to Secretary of State consent.

 Government Spending